edamame-descent/anon/README.md

 # ProteinGym

+### Notes
+12 December 2023: The code for training and evaluating supervised models is currently shared in https://github.com/OATML-Markslab/ProteinNPT.
+We are in the process of moving the code to this repo.

 ## Overview

 ProteinGym is an extensive set of Deep Mutational Scanning (DMS) assays curated to enable thorough comparisons of various mutation effect predictors indifferent regimes.
-It is comprised of two benchmarks: 1) a substitution benchmark which currently consists of the experimental characterisation of ∼3.3M missense variants across 192 DMS assays 2) an indel benchmark that includes ∼300k mutants across 74 DMS assays.
+It is comprised of two benchmarks: 1) a substitution benchmark which currently consists of the experimental characterisation of ~2.7M missense variants across 217 DMS assays 2) an indel benchmark that includes ∼300k mutants across 74 DMS assays.

 Each processed file in each benchmark corresponds to a single DMS assay, and contains the following variables:
 - mutant (str): describes the set of substitutions to apply on the reference sequence to obtain the mutated sequence (eg., A1P:D2N implies the amino acid 'A' at position 1 should be replaced by 'P', and 'D' at position 2 should be replaced by 'N').
 Present in the the ProteinGym substitution assays only (not indels).